Omar-PRO50/space-tourism-react/README.md

 🚀 Space Tourism Website

-A fully responsive, animated multi-page space tourism website built using React Router v7, Tailwind CSS, and Framer Motion.
-This project showcases seamless page transitions, dynamic routing, and a sleek, modern UI inspired by futuristic travel experiences.
+A fully static, responsive space tourism website built with React Router v7, Tailwind CSS, and Framer Motion.
+Every page is prerendered for fast loading, with animated image transitions, a loading indicator, and a modern, accessible UI designed for an immersive user experience.

 ✨ Features

     ⚛️ React Router v7 for client-side routing